krakenrf/krakensdr_doa/README.md

 Then run 'make' to recompile heimdall.

 Now you can run the code as normal on the Pi 3.

+As the Pi 3 very quickly thermal throttles, we recommend adding a fan and installing cpufrequtils "sudo apt install cpufrequtils", and in ~/krakensdr/heimdall_daq_fw/Firmware/daq_start_sm.sh uncomment #sudo cpufreq-set -g performance

 ## Manual Installation from a fresh OS